EnviroDIY/SensorModbusMaster/README.md

 ## TTL and RS485/RS322
-Again, while modbus RTU specifications define the format of a data frame transfered over a serial line, the type of serial signal is not defined.
+While modbus RTU specifications define the format of a data frame transfered over a serial line, the type of serial signal is not defined.
 Many modbus sensors communicate over [RS-485](https://en.wikipedia.org/wiki/RS-485).
-To interface with them, you will need an RS485-to-TLL adapter.
+To interface between RS485 and the TTL used by standard Arduino-type boards, you will need an RS485-to-TLL adapter.
 There are a number of RS485-to-TLL adapters available.
 When shopping for one, be mindful of the logic level of the TLL output by the adapter.
 The MAX485, one of the most popular adapters, has a 5V logic level in the TLL signal.
 This will _fry_ any board that can only use on 3.3V logic.
 You would need a voltage shifter in between the Mayfly and the MAX485 to make it work.
+Also note that most RS485-to-TLL adapters are implemented _without_ automatic flow control.
+That is, you must manually set voltages on driver enable and receiver enable pins to control the data flow direction.
+While this library includes functions for setting the enables, I've found communcation to be much more stable on adapters with built-in flow control.
 You will also need an interface board to communicate between an Arduino and any modbus sensor that communicates over [RS422](https://en.wikipedia.org/wiki/RS-422) or [RS232](https://en.wikipedia.org/wiki/RS-232).
-Again, mind your voltages.
+Again, mind your voltages and the method of direction control.